3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

     (...)
     ```

-**VERIFICATION**: As you can see, debug output is more verbose then previous
+**Verification**: As you can see, debug output is more verbose then previous
 one.
 It has additional information about e.g. LZ, zero page etc. Above procedure
 proves that LZ is available in debug and non-debug version.
 Both can be easily
 adopted by user in NixOS.
 However, we recommend to use non-debug one.